 - 6 tsp milk

-Beat well with a wooden spoon until smooth, about 100 strokes or use a stand mixer with a dough hook for 2-3 minutes on medium speed.
+- Beat well with a wooden spoon until smooth, about 100 strokes or use a stand mixer with a dough hook for 2-3 minutes on medium speed.

-Fold in the oil and salt.
-Next add 1 cup flour and stir until the dough starts to come together.
+- Fold in the oil and salt.
+Next add remaining 1 1/4 cups flour and mix until the dough starts to come together.

-Prepare a 9 x 5 inch loaf pan by greasing the inside with butter, set aside.
+- Prepare a 9 x 5 inch loaf pan by rubbing the inside with butter, set aside.